 - Season the cavity of the turkey (the hole) with salt and pepper!

-- Using your fingers, separate the skin from the meat of the turkey. (as shown)
+- Separate the skin.
+Using your fingers, separate the skin from the meat of the turkey. (as shown)

-- Make an awesome garlic herb compound butter and put it under the skin. (as shown) When you put the butter under the skin, it allows all those flavors from the butter soak into the meat not just on the skin.
+- Combine the compound butter ingredients.
+Make an awesome garlic herb compound butter and put it under the skin. (as shown).
+When you put the butter under the skin, it allows all those flavors from the butter soak into the meat not just on the skin.
 Reserve some of that butter, because we’ll use it later.

 - Add 4 cups of chicken broth to the bottom of the pan.
 This will catch all the drippings which is LOTS of flavor and great to use on the turkey as you baste it through the roasting process.